rage/programming-23/data/part-10/1-class-hierarchies.md

 ```

 Writing practically the same thing twice is unnecessary repetition, not to mention it doubles the possibilities for errors.
-It would be a definite improvement if we could use a single method to work with instances of both classes.
+It would be a definite improvement if we could use a single function to work with instances of both classes.

-Both classes also have attributes that are unique to them.
-Simply combining all attributes in a single class would mean all instances of the class would then have unnecessary attributes.
+Both classes also have attributes which are unique to them.
+Simply combining _all_ attributes in a single class would mean _all_ instances of the class would then have unnecessary attributes, just different ones for different instances.
 That doesn't seem like an ideal situation, either.

  ## Inheritance

 Object oriented programming languages usually feature a technique called _inheritance_.
 A class can _inherit_ the traits of another class.
 In addition to these inherited traits a class can also contain traits which are unique to it.

-Knowing this, it would make sense for the `Teacher` and `Student` classes to have a common base class `Person`:
+Knowing this, it would make sense for the `Teacher` and `Student` classes to have a common base or parent class `Person`:

  ```python